Would you apply for a job based just on the benefits package?

 This research was not scientific.
 Just from a conversation, I found interesting with clockworkTalent’s digital marketing audience.
 If you want to add to the list of appreciated and enticing benefits from your employer, tweet me!

-Dear Employers – Benefits can be a great way to entice new staff to into your business but ultimately, it’s the job and company culture that will keep them, so avoid focusing all of your attention on perks, your employees need more than pizza on Fridays.
+Dear Employers – Benefits can be a great way to entice new staff into your business but ultimately, it’s the job and company culture that will keep them, so avoid focusing all of your attention on perks, your employees need more than pizza on Fridays.